marrow/WebCore/docs/source/core/basic/templating.rst

 Defining Your Own
 -----------------

-To add objects to the global template namespace, append to the ``cti.middleware.registry`` dictionary:
+To add objects to the global template namespace, append to the ``web.extras.templating.registry`` dictionary:

 .. code-block:: python

-   from cti.middleware import registry
+   from web.extras.templating import registry

    registry.append(dict(
            myglobal = "foo"